Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_textbox.md

 # Class parent_GGL_textbox

-The text box opens, draws text messages with a typewriter effect and waits for the user to press the space key.
+The text box opens, draws text messages with a typewriter effect and waits for the user to press the space key, it scales vertically with the number of	text lines to display.

 - If you press space while it's typing, the typing is skipped and the whole text is displayed.